trondhindenes/AzureAutomationDebug/README.md

 This module requres the existence of the "Get-PSCredential" runbook (of type powershell) in Azure automation.
 It will be auto-added if it doesn't already exist.

+To configure the automation account, use azureautomationdebugconfig.json (example provided).
+The script looks for azureautomationdebugconfig.json in the current directory, and falls back to the module directory if not found.